Daylily-Informatics/snakemake-executor-plugin-pcluster-slurm-ref/docs/further.md

 ## The general Idea

-To use this plugin, log in to your cluster's head node (sometimes called the "login" node), activate your environment as usual, and start Snakemake.
-Snakemake will then submit your jobs as cluster jobs.
+Upon creating a valid AWS Parallel Cluster (and one which uses slurm as the scheduler), to use this plugin: _a._ log in to your cluster's head node, _b._ activate your snakemake environment as usual (which should also have snakemake-executor-plugin-pcluster-slurm pip installed), and run a snakemake workflow with --executor pcluster-slurm.
+Snakemake will then submit your jobs as cluster jobs & `pcluster slurm` will manage creating compute nodes, bidding on them, managing budget constraints, spinning them down, etc. **It is magic really.**

-## Specifying Account and Partition

-Most SLURM clusters have two mandatory resource indicators for accounting and scheduling, the account and a partition, respectively.
-These resources are usually omitted from Snakemake workflows in order to keep the workflow definition independent of the platform.
-However, it is also possible to specify them inside of the workflow as resources in the rule definition.
+## A Few Important `pcluster` `slurm` Peculiarities

+- `slurm` for AWS Parallel Cluster does not ask for an account.
+- `--wrap` behaves oddly, and I just avoid its use and `<<EOF\n#!/bin/bash\n<submitstring>\nEOF` instead.
+- `--partition` is needed, you may set it with slurm_partition=`<your SLURM partition>` or `<your SLURM partition1>,<your SLURM partition2>,<your SLURM partition3>`.
+- `--comment` flag will be set to `RandD` unless a string is detected in the env variable `SMK_SLURM_COMMENT`.
+If project level tagging of resources is enabled in you pcluster cluster, this comment will need to match the per-user allowed projects specified in creating the ephemeral cluster.
+For more on project tagging, budget tracking and blocking on exceeded budgets, see HERE.

+## Inherited Docs, Not Verfied for `pcluster` `slurm`
+**W A R N I N G**

+_I do find it madeningly confusing as to how to set sbatch flags globally to apply to all rules... need to try again to figure this out._

 To specify them at the command line, define them as default resources: